-I’m not married, but it doesn’t take a married person to see the cultural divide between men and women who are married and those who are still single.
+I’m not married, but it doesn’t take a married person to see the cultural divide between men and women who are married, or getting married young, and those who are still single.

 Over the last three years, I’ve watched eight of my ten closest friends tie the knot.
 All were 25 and under, and my relationships with each of them have changed dramatically in the months and years following their wedding days.
 And that’s okay.
 It’s normal and needs to be discussed.

 In the beginning, I reeled and struggled to catch my balance as routines, plans and desires changed, but in time, life evened out.
 Adaptation to this new relationship dynamic was required for both sides.
 And the warranted decision to prioritize a spouse over a friend is a huge contributing factor to the chasm that has opened up between those who are married and those who aren’t.